andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Worker - shards ratio:
     - Fewer workers than shards → cost-efficient + high availability via KCL failover.
     - More workers than shards → idle workers, no real gain in HA or throughput
+  - Server-side encryption:
+    - Amazon Kinesis Data Streams encrypts data before it's at rest by using an AWS KMS customer master key (CMK) you specify
+    - Data is encrypted before it's written to the Kinesis stream storage layer and decrypted after it’s retrieved from storage

 - Amazon Kinesis Data Firehose:
   - is a fully managed service for delivering real-time streaming data to destinations such as: